I Dream: Episodes

 Avalon Heights is in trouble and Toone thinks he'll to have to sell it.
-Returning from a weekend of Bhangra dancing having fallen in lovem Toone introduces his future wife but Natalie investigates her background and finds that what she might be really after has more to do with the Avalon Heights title deeds than Toone's eternal love.
+Returning from a weekend of Bhangra dancing having fallen in love Toone introduces his future wife but Natalie investigates her background and finds that what she might be really after has more to do with the Avalon Heights title deeds than Toone's eternal love.